Plate Bearing Test—For Construction Projects

 Ready for accurate and reliable plate testing and CBR testing?

-Get in touch with Plate Load Test Co. today for same-day, on-site testing services.
+Get in touch with The Plate Testing Co. today for same-day, on-site testing services.
 Ensure your site conditions, ground bearing capacity, and design load are right for any civil engineering project.
 Build with confidence; build on professionally tested ground.

 Active construction site with heavy machinery, including excavators and a dump truck, performing earth-moving tasks for a plate load test under a cloudy sky.